Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Related Work

-Thus, we used the original Mikolov strategy as baseline for two reasons, i) it avoids the similar dimensionality constraint \& ii) it was used by a recently published knowledge enhanced BERT variant (E-BERT \citep{poerner-etal-2020-e}).
+We use the original Mikolov strategy as a baseline for two reasons, i) it avoids the similar dimensionality constraint and ii) it was used by a related method (E-BERT) and can thus be used for comparative analysis.